nnbuainain/database_inpa_crg/README.md

 * PostgreSQL to create the physical model.

-* Python to process the database and program the migration of the data from the spreadsheets to the new database.
+* Python to develop an ETL program in order to extract, process and load the database from the spreadsheets into the new SQL database.

 * Psycopg adapter to connect to PostgreSQL database in the Python program.
 ```sh